Regenerative Organic Certification: The Producers Market Vision

 Scaling Up our Digital Storytelling to Support the Global Regenerative Agriculture Movement

-The organic certification has achieved many accomplishments in humanity’s progress toward a cleaner, more sustainable agricultural value chain.
+Indeed the organic certification has achieved many accomplishments.
+It has certainly aided in humanity’s progress toward a cleaner, more sustainable agricultural value chain.
 Globally, the term “organic” has become synonymous with agriculture free of harmful chemicals.

-A general lack of third party oversight, along with a complete inability to validate the practices of producers and the contents of their certified products, has left the door completely open for people to act of their own legal, moral and ethical accord.
+There is a general lack of third party oversight.
+This, along with the inability to validate the practices of producers and the contents of their certified products, leaves the door open for people to act of their own legal, moral and ethical accord.

-There are producers that employ practices such as permaculture, biological corridor restoration, biodynamic farming, agroecology, community development, and enhanced worker welfare.
-And there are those that do not.
-Yet, all use the same certification of “organic” to justify a premium pricing model.
+Many organic producers employ practices such as permaculture, biological corridor restoration, biodynamic farming, agroecology, community development, and enhanced worker welfare.
+And plenty do not.
+And yet, the same certification of “organic” is accessible to many producers who justify a premium pricing model.

 Enter the Regenerative Organic Certification